 3. Page Copy

-Through A/B testing, you’ll gain valuable data about how you can set up your web forms.
+However, often, website forms that are not optimized correctly can frustrate visitors and push them away from the website.
 The following are the form elements that you need to focus on when slip testing for improving your conversion rate:

 - Length: Are you aware if you have the right form length?
 A/B testing is the best way to find out.
 Decide which forms fields are essential, and which one are optional, so you can know what to subtract.